Nadine2016/knative/deploy-job.md

 ## Create a job definition
 {: #create-job-def}

+Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
+Rather than specifying the full configuration of a job each time it is executed, you can create a *job definition* which acts as a "template" for the job.

-Job definitions are templates that are used to define common job types and variables.
-When you run a job, you can override many of the variables you set in the template.
+When you run a job, you can override many of the variables that you set in the template.
 You can create job definitions from the console or with the CLI.

 {: shortdesc}

 ### Creating a job definition from the console